ioos/vocabularies/README.md

 ### Composite Properties

 The CF standard names vocabulary only defines scalar properties.
 Previously, IOOS defined three composite ("vector") properties made up of two or more scalar properties: *winds*, *waves* and *currents*.
 These composite properties are supported via the IOOS Parameter Vocabulary and should be referenced like any other term there (eg: http://mmisw.org/ont/ioos/parameter/wave).
-[Additional descriptions of IOOS guidance regarding composite properties are available elsewhere.
-TODO: This URL must change to point to the new sos-guidelines on github](https://code.google.com/p/ioostech/wiki/SOSGuidelines#Composite_phenomena)
+[Additional descriptions of IOOS guidance regarding composite properties are available from the IOOS SOS Milestone 1.0 WSDD](https://github.com/ioos/sos-guidelines/tree/master/doc/wsdd)

 ## Station Platform Types

 The [IOOS Platform Vocabulary](http://mmisw.org/ont/ioos/platform) references and defines platform types used to describe each station asset.
-This vocabulary was developed by IOOS (with guidance from MMI) in 2012-2013 through a concerted effort drawing from current needs and previous IOOS and MMI experiences. http://code.google.com/p/ioostech/wiki/PlatformVocabulary This effort, the vocabulary itself, and instructions for usage are described elsewhere.
+This vocabulary was developed by IOOS (with guidance from MMI) in 2012-2013 through a concerted effort drawing from current needs and previous IOOS and MMI experiences.
+[This effort, the vocabulary itself, and instructions for usage are described elsewhere](http://code.google.com/p/ioostech/wiki/PlatformVocabulary).
 The vocabulary of approximately 35 terms provides a consistent terminology to describe a wide array of platform types on which sensors are attached and data sets collected.
 These terms must be used as classifier entries in [SOS DescribeSensor SensorML responses](http://code.google.com/p/ioostech/source/browse/trunk/templates/Milestone1.0/SML-DescribeSensor-Station.xml).

 ## Organization Descriptors and Roles